A peek at XPO Inc. (XPO): Who has invested in It?

 Sponsored

-The stock witnessed a 38.23% gain in the last 1 month and extending the period to 3 months gives it a 27.23%, and is 1.62% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.34% over the week and 3.60% over the month.
+The stock witnessed a 8.54% loss in the last 1 month and extending the period to 3 months gives it a 34.77%, and is -0.79% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.80% over the week and 3.38% over the month.

 XPO Inc. (XPO) Analyst Forecasts